tecsocoop/gazelens/Readme.md

 ## How to install or run

 To run it you just need to clone the repository or download it and then run or open the `index.html` file in your browser.
+Or you can try it [here](https://tecsocoop.github.io/gazelens/)

 It is also possible to run it on your server but we are not going to go into detail on how to do this because it is a standard web application and does not require extensive configuration.

 ## How to use it!

 The way to use it is simple, we just have to upload the image we want to modify and start applying the different filters.

 Let's go with some screenshots.